 Rather than call this treatment “forced” I like to think of it as encouraged.

 One rule of parenting I like to tell clients about is that “Parents need to be parents and children need to be children.”
 Letting kids decide if they need counseling or any other treatment procedure may violate that principle.
-How can an emotional disturbed teen make a good decision about going for treatment?
+How can an emotionally disturbed teen make a good decision about going for treatment?

 Do you let drunks drive your car?
 That would be risky for you regardless of who they were.
-So if you suspect that your child is abusing drugs or alcohol you may find it difficult to get them to go for treatment but one way to motivate them to attend sessions is to take away or restrict their use of the car, or something else they care about, if they will not go for counseling.
+So if you suspect that your child is abusing drugs or alcohol you may find it difficult to get them to go for treatment but one way to motivate them to attend sessions is to take away or restrict their use of the car, or something else they care about if they will not go for counseling.
 This making the cost of not going higher than the cost of going for treatment works some of the time but not all the time.

 If they refuse even with the car taken away, you will need to go to more drastic measures.
 Also if once you take the car keys away and they do take the car and drive you may be forced to call the police and report the car stolen.
 Either that or explain to your insurance company and the police why you let a child you suspected of abusing drugs or alcohol take your car and then you did nothing about it.

-If you have any reason to think your teen, or younger child for that matter, needs to see a counselor or therapist and it is legal for you to take them in by all means have them go.
+If you have any reason to think your teen or younger child for that matter, needs to see a counselor or therapist and it is legal for you to take them in, by all means, have them go.
 The best case is that the counselor will tell you they do not see anything out of the ordinary and what your teen is going through is just a normal part of being a teen.
 So you spend a little money on an office visit for some peace of mind.

 But if after that visit they suggest that your child needs to keep coming, make a serious effort to get that teen to the appointment.